Lyon-Ynov-Campus/YTrack/subjects/audits/WordSearchSolverV2.md

 ## Essential :
 * Does the program print the provided grid with letters ?

-## Questions
+## Grid 1
-* Does the program show you these words : `pâtisserie - grains - jute - café - croissant - tasse - lait - verre - assiette`
-  with this grid :
+You have this grid of letters :

   ```golang
   var field = [10][10]rune{
 	{'s', 'h', 'f', 'h', 'm', 'g', 'm', 't', 'i', 'f'},